 At minimum: material name, unit, opening stock, receipts, total available quantity, issues or consumption, theoretical quantity, closing stock, physical stock, variance, wastage percentage, and remarks.

 Theoretical quantity is what the executed work should have required based on approved norms, BBS, mix ratios, drawings, or measured output.
+Those theoretical baselines come from the same measured quantities a good BOQ is built on — see how a BOQ is prepared from drawings, or get one measured from your drawings in 48 hours.
 Actual consumption is what was actually issued or consumed on site.

 Cement should usually be reviewed weekly and monthly because it moves fast.
 Steel should be reviewed package-wise every week and rolled up monthly because BBS changes, laps, scrap, and returns can shift the numbers quickly.